 - The Public Sector Internal Audit Standards require that an external quality assessment is undertaken at least once every 5 years.
-The Board agreed to participate in the Scottish Local Authorities Chief Internal Auditors' Group peer review framework in March 2014. - The review is being undertaken by West Lothian Council and we are awaiting notification that they reviewed our completed submission and then the on-site visit can be arranged.
-A report will be brought to a future Board meeting on the outcome of the external quality assessment.
+The Board agreed to participate in the Scottish Local Authorities Chief Internal Auditors' Group peer review framework in March 2014. - The review is being undertaken by West Lothian Council and they have now conducted their on-site visit.
+They are currently finalising their outcome report and a report will be brought to a future Board meeting on the outcome of the external quality assessment.